Trump hits Cuba with new terrorism sanctions in waning days

 In May 2020, the State Department added Cuba to a list of countries that do not cooperate with U.S. counter-terrorism programs.

-In making that determination, the department said several leaders of the Colombian rebel National Liberation Army remained on the island despite attempts at dialogue.
+In making that determination, the department said several leaders of the National Liberation Army, a Colombian rebel group designated a terrorist organization, remained on the island despite Colombia’s repeated request they be extradited to answer for the 2019 car bombing of a police academy in Bogota that killed 22 people.

-Cuba has rejected such charges.
+Cuba has rejected such requests, saying that turning over the leaders would violate protocols agreed to by Colombia’s government for peace efforts that were broken off after the deadly bombing.

 In repudiating the allegations, President Miguel Díaz-Canel has said Cuba was the victim of terrorism.
 He cited an armed attack on its embassy in Washington last April as one example.
 Cubans see the blacklist as helping the U.S. justify the long-standing embargo on the island and other economic sanctions that have crippled its economy.

-In the case of the Colombian rebel group, Cuba rejected the extradition of the leaders who were negotiating with Colombian President Iván Duque, whose peace efforts ended in 2019 after a bomb attack by the group in Bogotá.
+Associated Press diplomatic writer Matthew Lee reported this story in Washington and AP writer Joshua Goodman reported from Miami.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.